1931 Auckland Rugby League season: Senior competition restructuring and Carlaw Park gate takings

 A management committee meeting which also included the special committee setup the previous year to look into the restructuring of the Senior A and Senior B competitions adjusted their original plans.
 It had been decided at the end of the 1930 season to reduce the Senior A competition from eight teams to six, thus forcing teams into merging with one another.
 After the meeting this was adjusted to seven teams.
-The teams would be Devonport, Richmond Rovers, Ellerslie-Otahuhu (which also included the Mangere club, who could then choose their own name), Marist Old Boys, City, Newton, and Ponsonby United.
+The teams would be Devonport, Richmond Rovers, Ellerslie-Otahuhu (which also included the Māngere United club, who could then choose their own name), Marist Old Boys, City, Newton, and Ponsonby United.
 The Kingsland team which had been removed from the A grade asked for permission to join with the Marist Old Boys.
+While the Parnell club which has existed since 1921 amalgamated with City Rovers.

-The B grade (essentially the second division which had run from 1925–1930) was still to be eliminated.
+The B grade (essentially the second division which had run from 1925 to 1930) was still to be eliminated.
 The league would encourage B grade players to try out for the reserve grade teams in the A grade clubs.

 In a major development for the rugby league game in Auckland the special committee recommended that winning teams would be granted 12.5% of the net gate takings each weekend with losing teams sharing a "trifle less".
 The league would also enforce a rule where every Senior A club must field a reserve grade team "of sufficient calibre to satisfy the management committee".
 If they failed to do so they would be vulnerable to being removed from the A grade.
 The league also reserved the right to set the two lowest teams together at the end of the season against each other in a match and eliminating the losers, or compelling them to improve their standard of play or withdraw from the league.